Intersection cohomology of moduli spaces of vector bundles over curves: Moduli spaces of framed objects

 For $M=S_j$, the composition of the last two arrows is an isomorphism.
 This implies that $a:h_P\to \Phi$ induces an isomorphism on simple objects.
-By exactness of $h_P$ and $\Phi$ on $\cC_t$, we obtain that $a:h_P\to \Phi$ is an isomorphism of functors on the whole~$\cC_t$. \end{proof}
+By exactness of $h_P$ and $\Phi$ on $\cC_t$, we conclude that $a:h_P\to \Phi$ is an isomorphism of functors on the whole category $\cC_t$. \end{proof}

+The above theorem implies that the moduli space of stable pairs $(E,s)$ with $E\in\cC$ can be identified with the moduli spaces of stable nilpotent representations of $Q'$ having dimension one at the vertex $*$ (see Example \ref{ex:q-rep}).
+Stability of a representation $M\in\Rep Q'$ means that $M_*$ generates the whole representation.

-\begin{remark} The last statement implies that $\cC_f$ is hereditary.
-More generally, one can show that if $\cA$ is hereditary and $\Phi:\cA\to\Vect$ is exact, then $\cA_f$ is hereditary. \end{remark}
+\begin{remark} The second statement of the theorem implies that $\cC_\f$ is hereditary.
+More generally, one can show that if $\cA$ is hereditary and $\Phi:\cA\to\Vecf$ is exact, then $\cA_\f$ is hereditary \cite{mozgovoy_quiver}. \end{remark}